Unstoppable (Rascal Flatts song)

 "Unstoppable" is a song written by Hillary Lindsey, Jay DeMarcus, and James T. Slater and recorded by American country music group Rascal Flatts.
 It was released in January 2010 as the fourth and final single and title track from their 2009 album of the same name.
-It is also their last single released by Lyric Street Records, before moving to Big Machine later in the year.
+It is also their last single released by Lyric Street Records due to Lyric Street closing its country division, before moving to Big Machine in 2010.
 The song peaked at number 7 on the US Billboard Hot Country Songs chart.

 Content

 The song is a ballad, in which the narrator urges to push through tough times ("Love is unstoppable").

 For the 2010 Winter Olympics, the band rerecorded the song with altered lyrics, making the song relevant to the Olympic competition.
 The song appears on the Team USA Soundtrack.

 The group performed the song on the March 4, 2010 episode of CSI: Crime Scene Investigation on CBS.
 They also performed the single on Ellen, the ACM Awards, and American Idol.

 At the closing arena show at the 2010 National Scout Jamboree, a video of the Saturn V taking off was followed by the song being played while the screens showed famous Boy Scouts and Eagle Scouts leading up to the Moon and Neil Armstrong stepping on the surface saying his famous line.